-Click the ‘assign font’ button to save changes when you’re done.
-And finally, to see if the changes took, click the link to your site at the top left to preview.
-If you don’t see any changes, clear cache and refresh the screen.
+Click the ‘assign font’ button at the bottom to save your changes.
+And finally, to see if the changes took place, click the link to your site at the top left to preview.
+If you don’t see any changes, try clearing your cache and refresh the screen.

 That’s it!
 Super easy right?
 You may need further adjustments to your font like the size or spacing, depending on your theme and font used.
-I did have to make the site title on the Kylee More theme larger for the Lucky Fellas font.
+I did have to make the site title on the “Happiness Is A Magnet” theme larger for the Breathine font.
 If you are using a Studio Mommy theme and need help with the sizing, spacing, etc. just shoot me an email and I will help you out with that.

 I would love to hear what you think about this plugins in the comments.
 And before you go, please share this post on social media, thanks!